Children’s writing competition for ages 4 – 14

 - A trophy, medal & certificate

-- $500 worth of books for his school
+- $500 worth of books for her school

 *Illustration by Frances Southgate

-Every week, we hold 2 specialist writing classes; Enhanced Writing for 3rd through to 6th-grade students, and Advanced Writing and Study Skills for students in 6th grade and above.
+Every week at Explore Horizons, we hold two specialist writing classes; Enhanced Writing for 3rd to 6th-grade students, and Advanced Writing and Study Skills for students in 6th grade and above.
 These classes are designed to develop skills, confidence and motivation for writing.
 We want to ensure that every student can not only succeed with the STAAR tests, and prepare for high school, but also to instill a passion for writing that will last them a lifetime.

 We would love to invite any aspiring young authors to try an Enhanced Writing, or Advanced Writing and Study Skills class for FREE.
 Just contact your nearest enrichment and tutoring center, or fill out a free assessment form online, to reserve your space.